akuefler/akuefler.github.io/fovea_documentation.md

 Note also that Plotters can be initialized with a diagnostic manager object, which ensure saves are stored on a path visible to the diagnostics tools.

 _diagnosticGUI_ takes an instance of plotter2D in its constructor and provides user-interactivity with the graphics created by that instance.
 It creates appropriate widgets that can be used for exploring models (such as a slider for incrementing and decrementing time steps) and provides button callbacks for clicking on the axes.
 For example, the method getDynamicPoint lets the user click a subplot and store the point clicked on a clipboard for later access.

+#####Turning Layers into Graphics
+From the user's perspective, Layers may be thought of as transparent slides that are placed over one another on an axes subplot.
+But more accurately, a Layer is a set of instructions telling the plotter what artists should be created on which subplots with which properties.
+These specifications are stored in the layer structure described above and consolidated in _plotter2D.buildLayer_.
+When called with @param force  set to true, _buildLayer_ clears all artist handles from the given layer (@param lay), then loops through each data struct found in lay.data.
+The function uses the layer kind (lay.kind) to determine how each data item should be converted into an artist on the axes.
+If an artist for the data item by that name has already been created (i.e., an entry exists for that name in lay.handles), it will be replaced.
+Alternatively, if @param force is False, the current artists will not be cleared, and new artists will not replace older artists keyed with the same name.

+Layers currently support four different kinds: 'data', 'text', 'patch' and 'obj'.
+Each one has a corresponding plotter2D method for adding artist specifications to the list of instructions that is the layer structure.

+_addData_
+Accepts a pair of sequences in [x, y] format (@param data), which are eventually converted into a matplotlib.lines.line2D in _buildLayer_ with a call to mpl's _plot()_ function.
+Given three numeric sequences [x, y, z] for @param data, _addData_ will create 3-dimensional data, but the 'projection' type of the axes must be set to '3d' in the call to plotter.arrangeFig for 3d plotting to work.
+A mpl.collections.LineCollection object can also be provided for @param data, in which case, _buildLayer_ will add an artist to the axes with .add_collection.

+Add data is also unique in that calling this method will create a PyDSTool Trajectory object that underlies the data added.
+The internal method _.\_updateTraj()_ called by _addData()_ will convert @param traj (a PyDSTool Pointset given to _addData_) into a Trajectory stored as a value in the .trajs field of the given layer's struct.
+If @param traj is None, a traj is created with the PyDSTool method _numeric\_to\_traj_ from @param data.
+Trajs allow the snap callback (ISSUE: link?) locate a point on the data.

+_addText_
+Takes a string for @param text to be displayed at [x, y] coordinates @param data.
+The text will eventually be created on the given axes with a call to mpl's _.text()_ method.
+If @param use\_axis\_coords is True, the [x, y] position is treated as a fraction of the length of the x and y limits of the axes (i.e., @param data = [0.5, 0.5] will produce place the text in the center of the axes, [1, 0] in its bottom-right corner, [1, 1] in its top-right, etc.').
+If use\_axis\_coords is false, the position of the text is simply at that position on the axes (so if you want to label a data point with a bit of text, they can have the same values for lay.data.data).

+_addPatch_
+Like _addData_, this method accepts a pair of [x, y] sequences.
+Each pair in the sequence specifies the position of a patch to be created from the parameter @param patch, which should itself be a callable matplotlib patch object.
+In _buildLayer_, matplotlib's _add\_artist_ is called with @param patch (with _addPatch_'s kwargs as its arguments)

+ISSUE: Currently, addPatch assumes a 'radius' keyword has been provided and will only work for patches that use this keyword (such as circles).

+_addObj_
+Similar behavior to _addPatch_, except @param obj replaces @param patch, and can be any callable object.
+It has only been tested for instances of obj = mpl.lines.line2D and obj = mpl.patches.Rectangle.
+Currently only used to created context objects (box_GUIs and line_GUIs).

+ISSUE: I might suggest merging addPatch and addObj into a single function, since both exist to create a chosen mpl object at the positions specified in data with some kwargs.
+Alternatively, it might be useful to rename addObj to addConObj and include some error handling to ensure it's only used to create context objects, since that's what it's being used for now.

+Parameters shared by each add method include the figure, layer and subplot the artists should appear in.
+The parameters figure and layer will accept only the string name of the given structure, but subplot can be given either a string (e.g., '11' for the top-left subplot, or '21' for the bottom-left on a 4-by-4 grid), or the matplotlib axes object located on the figure.
+Note that, when given an axes object, the add methods will translate it into a subplot-string before storing it in the data's structure.
+The subplot can also only be specified when the given layer has been added to multiple subplot's in the call to _arrangeFig_.
+If a layer occurs in multiple subplots, but @param subplot is left as None, the artist will default to the first subplot its layer belongs to.

+A few other add methods are included for the user's convenience.
+The following methods don't have their own layer type, but instead wrap _addData_.

+_addLineByPoints_

+_addPoint_

+_addVLine_

+_addHLine_

+Once the data and layer structures have been specified with calls to _plotter2D_'s different add methods, the graphics can finally be displayed with _buildLayer_.
+However, _plotter2d.show()_ will typically be the calling function of _buildLayer_, as it loops through each subplot in the arrangement and each layer in the figure applying all the changes specified by the different add and set methods.
+In summary, _addData_, _addText_, _addPatch_, and _addObj_ create specifications for graphical objects to be displayed, but the actual execution of these specifications occurs in _show()_.

+#### Adding Data
+In the previous section, we saw how add functions ...

 #####GUI vs. Plotter